Mint-System/Website/README.md

 Open repo in Obsidian.
 Use these links to navigate the repo:

 * [Icons](static/assets/icons/README.md)

 ## Usage

 ### Development

 Clone the repo.

-Install hugo and run `hugo server`.
+Install hugo and run `hugo server --baseURL http://localhost:1313`.